jam3gw/QuickTutorApp/README.md

 psql postgres -c "ALTER USER qtie5 SUPERUSER CREATEROLE CREATEDB REPLICATION;"
 ````

+## Installation notes for deploying on Heroku:
+deletion of postgres database if needed: psql postgres -c "drop database quicktutordb;"

 ### Create the database superuser

 To access the database through the django admin portal, run the following command in your terminal